vyoung831/Mintee/doc/Development/failure-handling-and-error-reporting.md

 # Error reporting
 Based on the error reporting responsibility defined in [failure handling](#failure-handling), errors are reported to Crashlytics by completing the following steps:
 1. Record a non-fatal error via `ErrorManager` and include [base objects](#base-debug-objects) (if applicable) in the error's userInfo.
-1. (If applicable) Throw the NSError returned by `ErrorManager` back down the call stack to be handled by view components. __ALL__ Errors that Mu throws are obtained from calling `ErrorManager`.
+1. (If applicable) Throw the NSError returned by `ErrorManager` back down the call stack to be handled by view components. __ALL__ Errors that Mintee throws are obtained from calling `ErrorManager`.

 ## Base debug objects
 When a failure occurs in a model component, error reporting, in addition to reporting debug data that is relevant to the failure, uses APIs provided by certain model components (base objects) to report an additional set of standard debug data.
 If the base debug object is unavailable (ex. failure occurs in a model component initializer), as much debug data is reported as possible/needed.
-The following table specifies base objects for each of Mu's model components.
+The following table specifies base objects for each of Mintee's model components.
 | Model component | Is base object? | Base debug object |
 |-|-|-|
 | Task | Y | N/A |